 - Water bottle

 Can I borrow a yoga mat?
-We encourage all students to bring a mat if possible.
-There are yoga mats available to borrow, as well as other props, as needed.
+We encourage all students to bring a mat, if possible.

 What time should I arrive?
 Please arrive 10 minutes before class.
 This allows time to sign in, pay, use the restroom, and roll out your mat.
 The teacher will begin class on time.
 Thank you for your courtesy.

 Can I practice yoga if…

 - I have an injury or health condition?
 Please check with your doctor first.
 When you are cleared, please let your teacher know about your condition and make any modifications necessary to practice safely.

 - I am menstruating?
 This is a personal choice.
 If you wish to practice, avoid inversions and heat-producing breathwork, especially during heavy flow.